-With Dave and my friend Sue Nikkel outside the Kaliedoscope Museum in Kyoto
+With my friends Rudy and Sue Nikkel outside the Kaleidoscope Museum in Kyoto

 Japan has five kaleidoscope museums in different cities.
 They show the works of Japanese kaleidoscope creators who have gained international reputations.
 The first kaleidoscopes came to Japan with traders in 1819 just a few years after a Scottish physicist named David Brewster invented them.
 They were objects of intrigue because it was a period of Japanese history when anything from the western world was banned.

 In the Japanese language, kaleidoscopes are known as ‘hyaku-iro-megane’, which means ‘mirror tube with a hundred colors.’
 One of the first industries the Americans revived in Japan after defeating the country in World War II was the toy industry and many kaleidoscopes were manufactured in Japan for export to North America.
 It was only in the 1990s however that kaleidoscope making and creating became an art form in Japan.